 (Google Alerts – preferences)

-If you want to narrow the source of your alerts, select the source from the drop-down menu …
+If you want to narrow where Google sources the information for your alerts, just select an option from the drop-down menu …

 (Google Alerts – sources)